B-Rich/disillusion.php/README.md

 # Disillusion.php

-_The lightest PHP testing framework_
+_The lightest PHP testing framework on earth and beyond_

 ```PHP
 <?php